Friday, 2 November 2012

 I am very far indeed from being devoted to anything or anyone, except possibly Christ himself.
 Part of me wants to stand back from Jewish identity, which could only be proved with the utmost difficulty and might bring me harm.
 But another part wants to know the truth, and cleave to my own people, if such they are, as I believe.

-"Yes, I do.
+"Yes, I do..
 Your mother told me that at about the time you were born.
-Your grandfather was Polish."
+She wouldn't have lied to me I'm sure it's true."

 "You are talking about Arthur's father, aren't you?
 Arthur, the man who brought me up?"